No technology is complete without giving its users some error message or codes along the way.

 - Turn on Airplane Mode and turn it off (after a minute or so)

 - Hard resetting your iPhone or iPad

 - Delete the existing profile from the Settings app (if this happen during a re-sign process)

 - Check for two-factor authentication

 I was able to get past the VerifyingApplication log after deleting Yalu and rebooted my device.

-Users have been seeing this new error called provision.cpp:138 which we were unable to find the cause behind it.
+Users have seen this new Cydia Impactor error called provision.cpp:138 which we were unable to find the cause behind it.
 As of now, we’ve tried the revoke certificate method, making a new Apple ID account, and using a different IPA source.
 Nothing has helped so far.

 The best way to bypass this error at the moment is to install your IPA from a third-party app installer.
 You can check out a full list of them from here.

-It’s important to me that those will be the only Cydia Impactor errors that you encountered because the fix for them are included above.
+It’s important to me that those will be the only Cydia Impactor errors that you encountered because the fix for them is included above.